 Thought about what I DON’T want

-When I was in college, I was torn about what I wanted to do career-wise.
-Instead of stressing over what I thought I wanted to do, I started with thinking about what I DIDN'T want to do.
-By thinking about what I didn't want to study, it helped me narrow out choices and put more focus on what I did want to study, which ended up being marketing and social media.
-That's how I'm approaching wedding planning; to help narrow down so many possibilities when it comes to a wedding.
-We decided not to have a traditional Catholic wedding ceremony [both of our parents are Catholic], and we don't want to hire a videographer.
+When I was in college, I chose my career path by deciding on what I DIDN’T WANT TO DO.
+That’s how I’m approaching wedding planning; to help narrow down so many possibilities when it comes to a wedding.
+We decided not to have a traditional Catholic wedding ceremony [both of our parents are Catholic], and we don’t want to hire a videographer.
 Because I eliminated those options right away, I can start thinking about other venue options and allocate more money towards a photographer.

-With a longer engagement, we have the benefit of having more time to save money for the wedding.
+With a longer engagement, we have the benefit of having more time to save money.
 I was using Qapital to help save money each week whenever I use my debit card.
 I set up a new savings goal in Qapital for our wedding with two goals to help fill the account: transfer $25 each week and follow the 52-week savings challenge for the next calendar year.
 By the end of 2021, I should have around $2k set aside specifically for wedding expenses.
-I'll be more aggressive with setting money aside for the wedding once we set a date and the date gets closer, but for now, having a specific spot where I can put wedding funds will be helpful.
+I’ll be more aggressive with setting money aside for the wedding once we set a date and the date gets closer.
+Having a specific spot where I can save wedding funds will be helpful.

 Did I miss anything?
 What are some things you did after you got engaged?